ihsn/SDCPractice/intro.rst

       microdata.

 (iii) the Sections `Anonymization Methods <anon_methods.html>`__ , `Measuring Risk <measure_risk.html>`__ and `Measuring Utility and Information Loss <utility.html>`__ cover SDC methods, risk and utility measurement.
-      Here the goal is to provide knowledge that allows the reader to independently apply and execute the SDC process.
+      The goal here is to provide knowledge that allows the reader to independently apply and execute the SDC process.
 This section is enriched with real examples as well as code snippets from the *sdcMicro* package.
 The interested reader can also find more